Post-hoc Study of Climate Microtargeting on Social Media Ads with LLMs: Thematic Insights and Fairness Evaluation: Experimental Setup

 \subsection{Results}

 Table \ref{result} provides the overall accuracy of the targeted demographic prediction task by LLMs as well as a detailed breakdown of correct and incorrect predictions across each demographic category.
 LLMs can predict the targeted demographics with an accuracy of $88.55\%$ answering \textbf{RQ1}.
-Figure \ref{cm} in App. \ref{confuse} shows confusion matrices for targeted gender (Figure \ref{cm_gen}) and age (Figure \ref{cm_age}) prediction.
-This helps identify specific demographics where the model performs well or struggles.
-LLMs achieve high accuracy in predicting both females ($94.92\%$) and males ($85.10\%$) (Figure \ref{cm_gen}).
+LLMs achieve high accuracy in predicting both females ($94.92\%$) and males ($85.10\%$).
 A small number of females are misclassified as males, and a few males are misclassified as females.
-Figure \ref{cm_age} shows high accuracy for young ($88.00\%$) and early working ($91.46\%$) categories.
-Performance drops for the late working ($75\%$) age group and significantly for senior ($33.33\%$) categories.
+Table \ref{result} shows high accuracy for young ($88.00\%$) and early working ($91.46\%$) categories.
+Performance drops for the late working ($75\%$) age group and significantly for the senior ($33.33\%$) categories.